getporter/kubernetes-mixin/REVIEWING.md

 🧀💨

 All mixins follow the same process for [cutting a release][release].
 There is an additional step after tagging the release.
-When any documenation on the readme is changed, update the matching documenation page for the mixin on the porter website:
+When any documentation on the readme is changed, update the matching documenation page for the mixin on the porter website:

 https://porter.sh/src/docs/content/mixins